pourmalek/CovidVisualizedCountry/README.md

 **METHODS**

-**Eligibility criteria**: The criteria for inclusion of target COVID-19 models were (1) an international model scope and (2) periodic updates.
+**Eligibility criteria**: The criteria for inclusion of target COVID-19 pandemic models were (1) an international model scope and (2) periodic updates.
 “International model” denotes a model that estimates COVID-19 cases or infections and deaths for all countries of the world, with global-level estimates that equate the sum of the national-level estimates.
 “Periodically updated” denotes a model with a record of periodically updated estimates since its first release, with continued updates in 2021.

 **Finding the eligible models**: The eligible models were found within the literature search of a previous publication, “Rapid review of COVID-19 epidemic estimation studies for Iran” [1].
 The results were verified by comparison with models found in a recently published study on “Predictive performance of international COVID-19 mortality forecasting models” [2].
 While non-updated or one-time models can be contemporaneously usable, their results would not sustain up-to-dateness in the long run, especially with the emergence of new variants of concern and various degrees of uncertainties in the progression of vaccination coverage.